version-manager/woof/docs/index.md

 - [Please](https://please.build)
   - all versions

-To add support for a new language, tool, or program, write a plugin.
+To add support for a new language or program, write a plugin.
 Each plugin is implemented in a single Bash file.
 Functionalities of a particular plugin is a simple Bash function.
 See the [Plugin API](./api/plugin.md) for more details.

 ### Filters